crazycodr/standard-exceptions/README.md

 Standard Exception Package
 ==========================
 This project is aimed at providing additional standard exceptions to php.
 Many exceptions that are missing from the SPL are constantly being reproduced in different projects.
-By providing a package of high-quality, well organised exceptions, it will, in the long run, increase interroperability between projects and libraries.
+By providing a package of high-quality, well organised exceptions, it will, in the long run, increase interoperability between projects and libraries.

 Installation and usage
 ======================